ramhejazi/seylan/README.md

 for finding stream links.

 ## Caches
-`seylan` creats a file in `$HOME/.cache/seylan` directory for each stream defined in `channels.json` file.
+`seylan` creates a file in `$HOME/.cache/seylan` directory for each stream defined in `channels.json` file.
-As youtube stream formats get expired after several hours it updates the cache by using interval.
+As youtube stream formats get expired after several hours it updates the cache by using an interval.

 ## Usage